 Upon registration, the student should contact the supervising professor to discuss the required work and subsequent due dates.

 Students are responsible for ensuring their work is turned in to the supervising professor and must make sure he/she has completed the total number of hours required to obtain credit for the internship.
 A survey is sent to the host organization at the end of the internship to ensure the required number of hours have been met.

 Students who are registered for 37:533:496 or 37:533:497 will be required to keep a daily journal, complete a 1-5 page introductory paper as well as a 12-15 page final paper.
 The introductory paper is due within the first three weeks of the internship.
 The journal and the final paper are due in before the end of the semester.
-Starting Fall 2013 all students with internships will be required to attend 2 class sessions, one in the beginning of the semester and one at the end of the semester.
+All students with internships will be required to attend 2 class sessions, one in the beginning of the semester and one at the end of the semester.
 The first class will cover the goals of internship, what to look out for, and how to handle problems encountered.
 The final class period will allow students to share their experiences and offer suggestions for the Undergraduate HRM program.
 Class sessions for internships will be arranged to fit into students' schedules.